Gil Gerard

-Gil Gerard (born January 23, 1943) is an American actor, whose roles include Captain William "Buck" Rogers in the 1979–81 television series Buck Rogers in the 25th Century.
+Gilbert Cyril Gerard (January 23, 1943 – December 16, 2025) was an American actor, whose roles include that of Captain William "Buck" Rogers in the 1979–1981 television series Buck Rogers in the 25th Century.

 Early life

-Gerard was born January 23, 1943, in Little Rock, Arkansas, to a college instructor mother and a salesman father.
-In 1960, he attended Maryknoll Seminary in Glen Ellyn, Illinois, and played the title role in an all-male production of The Music Man.
+Gerard was born on January 23, 1943, in Little Rock, Arkansas, as the youngest of three sons to a college instructor mother and a salesman father.
+In 1960, he attended a Maryknoll seminary in Glen Ellyn, Illinois, and played the title role in an all-male production of The Music Man.
 He graduated from Little Rock Catholic High School for Boys, and later attended the University of Central Arkansas but dropped out before graduation.

 Career

 Gerard traveled to New York City, where he studied drama by day and drove a taxicab at night.
 Gerard picked up a fare who showed a lively interest in the problems of unknown, unemployed actors.
 Before he left the cab, he told Gerard to report in a few days to the set of Love Story, which was being filmed on location in New York.
 When Gerard arrived on the Love Story set, he was hired as an extra.
 Later that day, he was singled out for a "bit" part, but he was not included in the finished film.

 During the next few years, he did most of his acting in television commercials, almost 400, including a stint as spokesman for the Ford Motor Company.
 After small roles in the gay-themed film Some of My Best Friends Are...
 (1971), and the thriller Man on a Swing (1974), Gerard gained a prominent role in the daytime soap opera The Doctors for two years.
 Gerard formed his own production company in partnership with a writer-producer, co-authored a screenplay called Hooch (1977) and filmed it as a starring vehicle for himself.
 With Hooch completed, he traveled to California to co-star with Yvette Mimieux in Ransom for Alice!
 (1977) and to play Lee Grant's youthful lover in Universal's Airport '77 (1977).
 He appeared in a 1977 episode of Hawaii Five-O ("The Ninth Step") as Marty Cobb, a former cop and recovering alcoholic.
 A guest appearance in Little House on the Prairie impressed producer-star Michael Landon, who cast him in the leading role in the 1978 TV movie Killing Stone.

 Gerard then landed his best-known role, as Captain William "Buck" Rogers in the TV series Buck Rogers in the 25th Century, which ran from 1979 to 1981, with the feature-length pilot episode being released theatrically some months prior to the first broadcast of the series.
-After this, he was featured in a number of other TV shows and movies, including starring roles in the 1982 TV movie Hear No Evil as Dragon, the short-lived series Sidekicks (1986) and E.A.R.T.H.
+After this, he was featured in a number of other TV shows and movies, including starring roles in the 1982 TV movie Hear No Evil as Dragon, the short-lived series Sidekicks (1986), and E.A.R.T.H.
 Force (1990).